ImperialCollegeLondon/covid19model/README.md

 * Figures have the images with daily cases, daily death and Rt for all countries.

 ## Notice
- * Please note to not make you wait for long we have by default run sampling for short period.
-For proper estimates please uncomment the line 202 and comment out line 203.
-This will run sampling for 4000 iterations with 2000 warmups and 4 chains.
  * Python code is right now not updated and won't work.
 Python code is good for only version 1 model and data.